 We're developing the algorithms and techniques to design and evaluate safety metrics that can assure safety in a particular operation design domain (ODD).
 The project will look at characterising uncertainty in perception and control to be used with safety metrics to evaluate the level of safety and perform risk assessment of connected and automated vehicles in well-defined domains.

-Our partner: Cohda Wireless
+Our collaborator: Cohda Wireless

 The deployment of Dedicated short range communications (DSRC) technology will enable the sharing of a multitude of information, that can potentially be used to build very accurate representations of the local environment.